HaxeFoundation/hxcpp/docs/ThreadsAndStacks.md

       * any changes here will not affect GC
 ```

-Now, when another thread does a collection, the gc-free thread can be scanned from 8088 to 9976, regardless of any stuff happening lower dowsn the stack.
+Now, when another thread does a collection, the gc-free thread can be scanned from 8088 to 9976, regardless of any stuff happening lower down the stack.

 ### Not Called From Main